arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 ### I2C Connections on UNO R4 WiFi
 - **Wire** on headers A4, A5
-- **Wire1** on QWIIC connector
+- **Wire1** on Qwiic connector

-Keep in mind that by default the Modulino library assumes the QWIIC connector is going to be used, therefore by default it is using the Wire1.
+Keep in mind that by default the Modulino library assumes the Qwiic connector is going to be used, therefore by default it is using the Wire1.

 When connecting the Modulino boards to the UNO R4 WiFi headers, or to the Portenta on Mid Carrier, remember to modify the code to use Wire instead of Wire1.